A $1.4B Powerball jackpot is up for grabs after 40 drawings without a winner

 The massive Powerball prize is the sixth-largest U.S. lottery jackpot.
 It's a result of 40 consecutive drawings stretching over the summer without anyone matching all of the game's six numbers.

-No one has won the grand prize since May 31, and the 41st drawing on Wednesday will be just one fewer than the record set last year.
+No one has won the grand prize since May 31, and the 41st drawing on Wednesday at 10:59 p.m.
+EDT will be just one fewer than the record set last year.

 All of that losing stems from Powerball's abysmal odds of 1 in 292.2 million, though lottery officials note that the odds are far better for the game's many smaller prizes.
 There are three drawings each week.